A Gapless Phase with Haagerup Symmetry: Haagerup-symmetric Lattice Models

-On a $\Z_3$ anyonic chain, this Hamiltonian realizes a $\Z_3$ symmetric trivial phase, a $\Z_3$ SSB phase and a $\Z_3$ symmetric 3SP CFT at $\lambda =1$, giving a transition between the two phases.
-On $V_0 \oplus V_1$, it acts block-diagonally, so that we obtain two decoupled sectors, with the CFT at $\lambda = 1$ realising the transition between the 6 vacua and the 2 vacua gapped phases
+This is the usual quantum three-state Potts (3SP) model Hamiltonian (up to a shift). $\cH_{3\SP}$ realizes a $\Z_3$ symmetric trivial phase, a $\Z_3$ SSB phase and the 3SP CFT at $\lambda =1$ \cite{Mong:2014ova}, giving a transition between the two phases.
+On $V_0 \oplus V_1$, it acts block-diagonally, so that we obtain two decoupled sectors, with $\lambda = 1$ realising the CFT